gnc-project/galaxynetwork/README.md

 * http://chain-node.galaxynetwork.vip

 ### Notice
-* 1.The address showed to users shall keep the prefix with 'GNC';
-* 2.Before calling the GalaxyNetwork RPC interface, please replace the transfer address that users entering from prefix 'GNC' to '0x'.
+* 1.Replace the old address prefix 'GNC' with '0x'
-* 3.Keep the RPC/API same with Ethereum v1.10.8
+* 2.Keep the RPC/API same with Ethereum v1.10.8
-* 4.Block Number starts from 0
+* 3.Block Number starts from 0

 ### Shown to users:
 ```js